 A triaxial architecture provides excellent protection from EMI.

 A further improvement can be obtained when we add an additional shield to the accelerometer and cable.
 We end up then with a so called triaxial system.
 The external cable shield is only grounded at one end to avoid any ground loop while the internal shield still works as signal return.

 EMI Effects on the Balanced Measuring Circuit

 A somewhat different approach to fight off EMI is to use an electrically balanced sensor, cable and charge amplifier.
-Balanced in this context means that the components are fully insulated from ground and have identical impedances from both poles to ground (which was not the case for single ended circuit).
+Balanced in this context means that the components are fully insulated from ground and have identical impedances from either poles to ground (which was not the case for single ended circuit).
 In order to obtain a design with identical impedances to ground it is easiest to use the same parts (electrodes, insulators etc.) on both sides.

 Differential Charge Amplifier